How ‘shchi’ became one of the main symbols of Russian cuisine (PHOTOS)

 Ramil Sitdikov / Sputnik

-The secret to shchi's heartiness lies not only in the cabbage but also in the Russian stove.
-In it, the soup wasn't boiled but simmered for hours, allowing all the ingredients to acquire an incredible softness and the flavors to intertwine harmoniously.
-Shchi didn't spoil quickly; on the contrary, it would steep and become even more delicious.
+The secret to its filling quality lies not only in the cabbage, but also in the Russian stove.
+In it, the soup wasn't boiled, but simmered for hours, allowing all the ingredients to acquire an incredible softness and the flavors to intertwine harmoniously.
+‘Shchi’ didn't spoil for a long time; on the contrary, it would steep and become even more delicious.

-Today, similar temperature regimes can be achieved in ovens, slow cookers, and other culinary gadgets.
-However, it can also be cooked on a regular stovetop.
+Today, similar temperature regimes can be achieved in ovens, slow cookers and other culinary gadgets.
+However, you can also cook it on a regular stovetop.

-Tip: Cook shchi in the evening and let it steep until the next day.
-Serve with black bread and sour cream.
+Tip: Make ‘shchi’ in the evening and let it steep overnight.
+Then serve with black bread and sour cream.

 ‘Shchi’ is not just cabbage